thosgood/this-weeks-finds/markdown/101-150/week123.md

 want to know as a Taylor series in these parameters.
 As usual, computing the coefficients of the Taylor series only requires us to to compute a bunch of derivatives.
 And we can compute these derivatives using the free theory!
-Typically, computing the nth derivative of some transition amplitude gives us a bunch of integrals which correspond to Feynman diagrams with n vertices.
+Typically, computing the $n$th derivative of some transition amplitude gives us a bunch of integrals which correspond to Feynman diagrams with n vertices.